 - Real-Time: graphics are high quality, real-time, interactive, and include audio and video as well as 3D data.

-- Well-Specified: makes it easier to build conformant, consistent and bug-free implementations
+- Well-Specified: makes it easier to build conformant, consistent and bug-free implementations for various encodings

 - 3D graphics and programmable shaders - Polygonal geometry, parametric geometry, hierarchical transformations, lighting, materials, multi-pass/multi-stage texture mapping, pixel and vertex shaders, hardware acceleration

 - 2D graphics - Spatialized text; 2D vector graphics; 2D/3D compositing